 Finding containers for your small scraps can be as easy as a stroll through your local grocery store.
 Did you realize that lidded containers that hold tomatoes, seeds, lettuce or nuts you’re already buying can also hold small scraps of fabric?

-- Clear containers so you can see what’s inside
+- Use clear containers so you can see what’s inside

-- Square or rectangular packaging as they take up less room
+- Consider square or rectangular packaging as they take up less room

-- Lidded containers which stack, meaning they will sit nicely on a shelf
+- Choose lidded containers that stack so they can sit nicely on a shelf